The Bankrate promise

 What is Bankrate’s Approval Odds feature?

-Researching which credit card is right for you can be intimidating and time-consuming, especially if you’re unsure which cards you’ll qualify for.
-To get you started, each credit card on Bankrate carries a recommended credit range so that you can roughly estimate your approval odds before applying:
+To get you started, each credit card featured on Bankrate carries a recommended credit range so that you can roughly estimate your approval odds before applying:

 Considering that applying for a card can temporarily hurt your credit score — which can be a big setback if you’re on the edge of a favorable credit score or you don’t have much credit history — knowing your approval odds ahead of time helps you prioritize your picks.

-Fortunately, Bankrate’s Approval Odds feature can give you a heads up about how likely you are to qualify for a credit card on our site — with no impact on your credit score.
+Fortunately, Bankrate’s Approval Odds feature can give you a heads-up about how likely you are to qualify for a credit card on our site — with no impact on your credit score.
 That way, you can apply for the perfect card confidently.
+Think of it like a calculator of sorts; an approval odds calculator that helps steer you in the right direction before you formally apply for a credit card.

 Our tool compares your credit report with historical approval data and issuer criteria to comprehensively calculate your odds of being approved.
 If your odds are excellent, you also might receive personalized card recommendations and prequalified offers through CardMatch.

 Getting started with the Approval Odds feature only takes one click.
-First head to a credit card category page or a credit card review.
-On participating credit card tiles, you’ll find two ways to access your approval odds: a “see your approval odds” link and a button.
+First head to a credit card category page or open an individual credit card review page.
+On participating credit cards, you’ll see a button labeled “see your approval odds” which will help you access your approval odds.

-Once you’ve clicked “See your approval odds” on the card you like, you’ll be prompted to enter your:
+Once you’ve clicked “See your approval odds” on the card you’re interested in, you’ll be prompted to share your:

 - First and last name